Understanding the Suicide Clause in Life Insurance

 What Is the Standard Suicide Exclusion Period?

 If suicide occurs within the exclusion period, insurers generally refund all premiums paid, minus any policy loans or outstanding interest.
-This means your beneficiaries won't receive the full death benefit, but they will get back what you invested in the policy.
+Your beneficiaries won't receive the full death benefit, but they will get back what you invested in the policy.

 The insurer will investigate the claim by reviewing death certificates, medical records, and policy timelines to confirm whether the death falls within the exclusion period and meets the criteria for denial.
-This investigation process can take several weeks or months, adding stress during an already difficult time for families.
+This investigation process can take 60 to 120 days, adding stress during an already difficult time for families.

 How Insurers Calculate the Exclusion Period